Sarmada-hub/QA-Portfolio/Financial_Flow_Project/00_Contex.md

 # Financial Flow Project

 ## 1. Objective
-The purpose of this mini project is to simulate tests for an application handling financial operations:
+The purpose of this mini project is to simulate tests for an application handling financial operations deployed on self service kiosks:
 - Money deposit
 - Money withdrawal
 - Money transfer